magnusnordlander/smart-lcc/README.md

   * Minimum on/off-time seems to be around 100-120 ms
   * When in eco mode, a warmup consists of running the coffee boiler full blast, holding the temperature around 130°C for 4 minutes, then dropping to the set point
   * When in regular mode, there is a kind of time slot system for which boiler is used.
 The time slots are 1 second wide.
+  * Shot saving seems to be implemented by simply blocking new brews from starting when the tank is empty.
+There's no fanciness with allowing it to run for a certain amount of time or anything.
+  * It takes about 3 seconds for the LCC to pick up on an empty water tank (presumably to debounce the signal)

 ## Licensing